 Fire TV devices require certain network and modem or router specifications.

-To avoid this problem, you should check if your equipment and network is Firestick compatible before you purchase the device.
+To avoid this problem, you should check if your equipment and network are Fire Stick -compatible before you purchase the device.

-Wifi connectivity issues can be quite annoying.
-On the bright side, this write-up should help you easily get to the bottom of the wifi issue.
-The methods above are simple to follow and, we hope, like as not work.
+Wi-Fi connectivity issues can be quite annoying.
+On the bright side, this write-up should help you easily get to the bottom of the issue.
+The methods above are quick, simple, and often effective in resolving Fire Stick Internet connectivity problems.